iamxkhushi1726-svg/java-slot-machine/README.md

-Here is your complete, updated **`README.md`** file with your actual terminal execution log included under a new **Terminal Demo** section and your GitHub links correctly updated.

----

 # 🎰 Java Slot Machine

 **Project 18 of 100** — A terminal-based Java slot machine game built while learning Java fundamentals.